5GZORRO/issm-mec-cnmp/api/README.md

     ocm master ipaddress - ipaddress of OCM Hub.

 Data payload:
-    cluster_core   - the cluster of where the core is deployed (str) namespace      - the namespace under which the core will be deployed (str)
+    cluster        - the cluster of where the core is deployed (str) namespace      - the namespace under which the core will be deployed (str)
 ```